30 Small Ways of Saving for a Down Payment on a Home That Can Add Up Quickly

 15. Use your technology longer

 Consider keeping your smart phone, tablet, or laptop, even if it isn’t the latest and greatest version.
-While you are saving for your down payment you should consider keeping your current technology around a bit longer.
+While you are saving for a house down payment you should consider keeping your current technology around a bit longer.

 16. Make your own granola